Justin Sun: Lawsuits and investigations

-Diplomacy and relationship with the Chinese government
+Diplomacy

 Sun was appointed Ambassador and Permanent Representative of Grenada, an island country of the West Indies, to the World Trade Organization (WTO) in 2021.
-As a result, Sun phased out of his daily roles at his crypto-related projects such as TRON in order to focus on his diplomatic role at the WTO in Geneva.
+As a result, Sun phased out of his daily roles at his crypto-related projects such as Tron in order to focus on his diplomatic role at the WTO in Geneva.
 Sun told Bloomberg he would use his role to advocate cryptocurrency and blockchain technology to countries and promote technology development in Grenada.
 Sun said the Caribbean has "become a very good place for entrepreneurship" because of its close proximity to the U.S., with less strict regulations regarding cryptocurrency.
 Sources speaking to The Wall Street Journal alleged that he sought the position to obtain diplomatic immunity amid investigation by the U.S. Department of Justice.

-In December 2021, Justin Sun retired as a CEO of TRON to become a diplomat for Grenada.
+In December 2021, Sun retired as a CEO of Tron to become a diplomat for Grenada.

 In March 2023, Sun stepped down from his position as Permanent Representative of Grenada to the World Trade Organization, which followed the previous governing party of Grenada which had appointed him losing power following the general election the previous year.

 In October 2024, Sun was elected as a "Speaker of Congress" and appointed as "Prime Minister" of Liberland, a micronation (self-proclaimed country) that claims to own (but does not control) a small region on the Danube river floodplain border between Serbia and Croatia.

-Sun allegedly fell out of favour with the Chinese Communist Party following him leaving to the United States, with a 2022 report in The Verge suggesting that former TRON employees said "Sun can never return to China" due to his disfavour.
-By 2022, his relationship with the CCP had begun to warm, with an article authored by Sun on blockchain being published on Study Xi, Strong Nation (Xuexi Qiangguo, 学习强国), an official CCP app installed on many Chinese smartphones designed to teach Xi Jinping Thought, and Sun was also appointed to a teaching position on blockchain at the Central Party School, which trains CCP members.
-This turnaround may have been facilitated by his alleged relationship with Luo Dan, a CCP official with ties to the Panchen Lama.